Grilled salmon in foil packets is an easy and healthy way of cooking fish on the grill. Make this simple salmon recipe for a delicious meal!

 I have a great recipe for mango salsa salmon, but the fish sits right on the grates.
 This means the grill has to be cleaned afterward.
 This is just one good reason for learning how to grill salmon in foil.

 - Buying a whole salmon versus individual filets.

 If you’ll be serving more than 4 people, buying a whole fish may be a better overall value.
 The cost for individual portions tends to be quite a bit higher.

 Ask your fishmonger or the seafood department at the grocery store to give it to you clean and ready to slice into portions.
 Or, if your grill is large enough, you can cook it whole and slice it into portions just before serving.

 If you purchase salmon that has skin on it, you can remove it or leave it on; it’s entirely optional.
 Salmon skin is completely edible and keeping it on makes for a nice presentation, especially if you are serving a whole salmon.

-Video: how to grill salmon in foil
+Video: grilling salmon in foil packs

 Check out the video in the recipe card at the bottom of this post.
 It shows how to prepare the fish for grilling, as well as how to make foil packs.

 As long as the piece of foil is large enough, making grill packs is very simple.